Marfjeh/Modpack-Updater/README.md

 ## using this for your own pack

+You're free to use this for your own modpack. you do not need to ask permission only what I ask you to comply to GNU version 3 Licence, and crediting me would be much appreciated.
+I would love to see people using it or even make it better.

 first you need to have a webserver, upload the php file in the `web` directory to your webserver.